Stapac Jakarta: Naturalization Era (2013–2016)

-The New Era of Aspac (2017–Present)
+The New Era of Aspac (since 2017)

 A new era for Aspac was spearheaded by young players such as Abraham Damar, Andakara Prastawa, Kristian Liem, Widhyanta and Vincent Kosasih which brought change to the Aspac team.
 Prastawa and Kristian Liem were the Rookie of the Year in their respective years.
 At 2,03 meters, Kristian proved very helpful in terms of rebounding.
 Joining them is Widhyanta Putra Tedja, who is regarded as the best point guard in the class of 2015.
 At the young age of 18, he managed to score 15 points in the Finals of Pre-Season IBL.
 Abraham, who joined in 2015, also made a big impact for the team with his sharpshooting and basketball IQ.
 Last is Vincent Kosasih who stands at 2,06 meters.
-A promising prospect, he played for the Indonesian national team in the 2017 SEA Games and won the Silver Medal.
+A promising prospect, he played for the Indonesian national team in the 2017 SEA Games and won the silver medal.
 With their collection of young talent, Aspac has a promising future in the league.